 Forty species are extinct, and the Department of Conservation classifies 37 of the 51 living species as threatened.

-Many land birds such as the saddleback or tīeke (Philesturnus rufusater and P. carunculatus) and the stitchbird or hihi (Notiomystis cincta) became extinct from the North and South islands.
-They survive only on a few small islands free from mammalian predators.
+Many land birds such as the saddleback or tīeke (Philesturnus rufusater and P. carunculatus) and the stitchbird or hihi (Notiomystis cincta) became extinct from the mainland.
+They survived only on a few small islands free from mammalian predators.

-Some, such as the kākāpō, are true refugees.
+Some, such as the kākāpō, little spotted kiwi and black robin, are true refugees.
 They have been deliberately moved to island sanctuaries as part of conservation efforts, and would otherwise be extinct.
 Many of these islands are off-limits to the general public.
 The ecosystems are fragile and the risk of introducing rats and other pests is too great to allow visitors.

 New Zealand snipe or tutukiwi are flightless from day to day.
-But during courtship, males fly high then plunge downwards so fast that the air vibrates their tail feathers, producing a mysterious roaring noise.
-They do this only on dark nights.
-By avoiding flight at other times they were safer from harrier or skua attack, but staying on the ground put them at risk once rats arrived.
+But occasionally, males fly high then plunge downwards so fast that the air vibrates their tail feathers, producing a mysterious roaring noise.
+They do this mainly on moonlit nights, and the purpose of these aerial displays is unknown.
+By avoiding flight at other times they are safer from harrier or skua attack, but staying on the ground puts them at risk from rats.

 The main threats to native land birds are the mammals that were introduced when people settled the land.
 The land birds’ strategies for avoiding predatory birds made them all the more vulnerable to predatory mammals.
 For example, when threatened, the New Zealand snipe flies just a few metres, seeks cover, and then remains stock still, relying on its plumage for camouflage.
 This keeps it hidden from birds of prey that hunt by sight, but not from mammals following a scent.